 Jack-O-Lantern Pizzas: This is another one of our Halloween recipes, but who says they can’t just be “funny face pizzas.”
 You may need to help with the grating and sauteeing of the sweet potatoes and the use of the oven, but the kids will have a blast assembling their pizzas and building funny faces on them.

 Miraculous Macaroni and Cheese: You and your kids will not be able to believe how simple this dish is to make!
 It truly is miraculous!
 You may need to help them with the handling of a hot casserole dish.

 Garden Quichelettes: These are such a fun little meal to make and you can use whatever you’ve got knocking around as fillings.
 Let the kids to all the mixing, pouring, and even chopping (with supervision).

 Other Cooking/Food Activity Ideas

-If you are looking for a way to keep your kids occupied in a productive manner, I am a HUGE fan of the Kids Cook Real Food online cooking classes (affiliate).
-They are interactive, fun, and really do teach these essential skills.
+If you are looking for a way to keep your kids occupied in a productive manner, I am a HUGE fan of the Raddish Kids Cooking Club (affiliate).
+These monthly cooking kits are interactive, fun, contain delicious recipes you actually want to eat, and really do teach essential cooking skills.

 The Spice Game